Type-Zero-Nirvash/gnn-model-explainer/INSTALLATION.md

 ### Requirements

-To install all the requirements, run the following command:
+To install all requirements, run:

 ```
-python -m pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

+## Manually Install From Source

-If you want to install the packages manually, here's what you'll need:
+If you do not want to install using the requirements file, here is what you need:

 - PyTorch (tested with `1.3`)

 ```
-python -m pip install torch torchvision
+pip3 install torch torchvision
 ```

 For alternative methods, check the following [link](https://pytorch.org/)